kitzeller/barbara/README.md

 Then create a `.env` file in the root folder and add the connection string.
 If you have named the database barbara, this may look like `MONGODB_URI=mongodb://localhost:27017/barbara`.

+You can then run the server using `npm start`.

 ## Resources

 - https://pegjs.org/online